-Applicants to the Master of Science in Nutrition and Human Performance program are expected to have a GPA of 3.0 or higher on a 4.0-point scale and successful completion of prerequisite coursework.
-Applicants must also have a bachelor's degree in a life science (e.g., biology, nutrition, dietetics, nursing, health, exercise science, wellness, or a related degree) or physical science (e.g., chemistry, biochemistry).
+Applicants to the Master of Science in Nutrition and Human Performance program are expected to have a GPA of 2.75 or higher on a 4.0-point scale.
+Applicants must also have a bachelor's degree.
 The Master of Science in Nutrition and Human Performance program is life-science based.
-Academically strong students who have earned other bachelor degrees, but have already completed all the prerequisite courses will be considered on a case-by-case basis.
-Nutrition and science course prerequisites, in which a grade of "C" or better must be earned, for the program, include:
+Courses completed in the following areas are recommended: Anatomy, Physiology, Nutrition, Health and other Wellness courses.